temporalio/temporal/tools/cli/README.md

 3. Execution start to close timeout in seconds (--et),

-Example uses [this cadence-samples workflow](https://github.com/samarabbas/cadence-samples/blob/master/cmd/samples/recipes/helloworld/helloworld_workflow.go) and it takes a string as input, so there is the `-i '"cadence"'`.
-Single quote `''` is used to wrap input as json.
+Example uses [this cadence-samples workflow](https://github.com/samarabbas/cadence-samples/blob/master/cmd/samples/recipes/helloworld/helloworld_workflow.go) and takes a string as input with the `-i '"cadence"'` parameter.
+Single quotes (`''`) are used to wrap input as json.

-**Note:** you need to start worker so that workflow can make progress.
+**Note:** you need to start the worker so that workflow can make progress.
 (Run `make && ./bin/helloworld -m worker` in cadence-samples to start the worker)

 - Show running workers of a tasklist
 ```
 ./cadence tasklist desc --tl helloWorldGroup
 ```

-- Start workflow:
+- Start workflow
 ```
 ./cadence workflow start --tl helloWorldGroup --wt main.Workflow --et 60 -i '"cadence"'

 # view help messages for workflow start
 ./cadence workflow start -h

-# for workflow with multiple input, seperate each json with space/newline like
+# for workflow with multiple input, separate each json with space/newline like
 ./cadence workflow start --tl helloWorldGroup --wt main.WorkflowWith3Args --et 60 -i '"your_input_string" 123 {"Name":"my-string", "Age":12345}'
 ```
-Workflow `start` command is similar to `run` command and takes same flag options.
-But it just start the workflow and immediately return workflow_id and run_id.
-User need to run `show` to view workflow history/progress.
+The workflow `start` command is similar to the `run` command, but immediately returns the workflow_id and run_id after starting the workflow.
+Use the `show` command to view the workflow's history/progress.

 **Re-use the same workflow id when starting/running workflow**

-Use option `--workflowidreusepolicy` or `--wrp` to configure workflow id re-use policy.
+Use option `--workflowidreusepolicy` or `--wrp` to configure the workflow id re-use policy.
-**Option 0 AllowDuplicateFailedOnly:** Allow start a workflow execution using the same workflow ID when workflow not running, and the last execution close state is in *[terminated, cancelled, timeouted, failed]*.
+**Option 0 AllowDuplicateFailedOnly:** Allow starting a workflow execution using the same workflow ID when a workflow with the same workflow ID is not already running and the last execution close state is one of *[terminated, cancelled, timedout, failed]*.
-**Option 1 AllowDuplicate:** Allow start a workflow execution using the same workflow ID when workflow not running.
+**Option 1 AllowDuplicate:** Allow starting a workflow execution using the same workflow ID when a workflow with the same workflow ID is not already running.
-**Option 2 RejectDuplicate:** Do not allow start a workflow execution using the same workflow ID at all.
+**Option 2 RejectDuplicate:** Do not allow starting a workflow execution using the same workflow ID as a previous workflow.
 ```
 # use AllowDuplicateFailedOnly option to start a workflow
 ./cadence workflow start --tl helloWorldGroup --wt main.Workflow --et 60 -i '"cadence"' --wid "<duplicated workflow id>" --wrp 0